 - An academic corridor anchored by Ragland Hall with the construction of a new building.

-Phase One of the Campus Master Plan includes seven projects, beginning with renovations to Cruikshank Residence Hall and ending with renovations to the Sarah Graham Kenan Library.
+Phase One of the Campus Master Plan includes five projects, beginning with renovations to Cruikshank Residence Hall and ending with the construction of a new Academic Building.

 The relocation of the staff home located beside Ragland Hall, paves the way for the construction of the new academic building.
-The home is being moved to the west side of campus, beside another of the school's properties located on Cameron Park.
-Ground was broken for the new home in August 2019.
+The home was moved to the west side of campus, beside another of the school's properties located on Cameron Park.
+This project was completed in February 2022.

 The bell tower was originally established with a gift from Susan Heyman '10 along with the members of the Class of 2010 and has become an intricate part of Saint Mary's.

-The new pavilion will encompass the victory bell tower and be the backdrop to the Hannah Smith '12 Quad.
-It will enhance our campus through a myriad of uses including functioning as an outdoor classroom, a gathering space for students, a performance space, and more.
+The new pavilion encompasses the victory bell tower and is the backdrop to the Hannah Smith '12 Quad.
+It enhances our campus through a myriad of uses including functioning as an outdoor classroom, a gathering space for students, a performance space, and more.

-Construction on the Victory Bell Pavilion will begin in fall 2019.
+Construction on the Victory Bell Pavilion was completed in May 2021.

-The first priority in our academic integration and expansion is to create a Performing Arts Center through significant renovations and enhancements to Eliza Battle Pittman Auditorium and the construction of an adjacent new building.
+The first priority in our academic integration and expansion is to create a Performing Arts Center through significant renovations to the Eliza Battle Pittman Auditorium and the construction of an adjacent new building.